Best Bible Commentary Series: The Top 50

 thessalonians commentry cover

-the project of Arminian scholar Ben Witherington, the socio-rhetorical approach is brilliantly executed for books such as Acts; the narrow focus prevents the series from placing in a higher tierSee on
+The SRBC is the product of Arminian scholar Ben Witherington.
+The socio-rhetorical approach is brilliantly executed for books such as Acts.
+The narrow focus limits the series.

 Understanding